Learning in repeated auctions: Deriving revenue-maximizing auctions

 \subsection{The role of reserve prices}

-Setting reserve prices is a crucial tool to maximize seller's revenue in classical auctions.
-To illustrate its role, we focus on the second-price auction. \begin{definition2} The reserve price is the minimum price a bidder must pay to acquire an item.
-The reserve price is \textit{anonymous} (respectively \emph{personalized}) if it is the same for all bidders (if it is different from one bidder to the other). \end{definition2} In a second-price auction with reserve prices, the buyer that wins the auction, must have bid above his reserve price and is paying the maximum between the latter and the second highest bid.
-A crucial point is that, in expectation, it can be beneficial for the seller to sometimes not allocate the item, so that when it is sold, the payment is higher because of the reserve price.
+Setting reserve prices is a crucial tool used to improve or maximize seller's revenue in classical auctions.
+To illustrate its role, we focus on second-price auctions. \begin{definition2} The reserve price is the minimum price a bidder must pay to acquire an item.
+The reserve price is \textit{anonymous} (respectively, \emph{personalized}) if it is the same for all bidders (resp., if it is different from one bidder to the other). \end{definition2} In a second-price auction with reserve prices the buyer that wins the auction must have bid above his reserve price.
+He then pays the maximum between his reserve price and the second highest bid.
+A crucial and perhaps surprising point is that, in expectation, it can be beneficial for the seller to sometimes not allocate the item.
+However, whenever the item is sold, the payment is higher with this reserve price than without.

 To illustrate this point, we quickly recall a historical example, the New-Zealand radio spectrum rights auction \citep{milgrom2004putting}.
-In 1990, the NZ government decided to sell some radio spectrum rights through multiple simultaneous sealed-bid second-price auctions without reserve prices.
-These auctions were expected to raise around NZ\$250 millions.
-Instead, the government revenue was around NZ\$36 millions.
+In 1990, the NZ government decided to sell some radio spectrum rights through multiple simultaneous sealed-bid second-price auctions without reserve prices for the corresponding licenses.
+These auctions were expected to raise around NZ\$250 million.
+Instead, the government revenue was around NZ\$36 million.
 On many licenses, there was a huge discrepancy between the first and the second bid.
-For instance, a firm bid NZ\$100 000 and the second price was only NZ\$36\dots If some reserve price were imposed beforehand, it would have insured to the government that the firm who made a bid of NZ\$100 000 would have paid a price sufficiently high.
+For instance, a firm bid NZ\$100 000 and the second price was only NZ\$36\dots If reserve prices had been set beforehand, it would have ensured to the government that the firm who made a bid of NZ\$100 000 would have paid a price sufficiently high.
+This example illustrates the importance of setting reserve prices.
+A first way to do it would be to assume that the seller can compute an intrinsic value for keeping the item.
+This could be a reasonable assumption for housing or wine auctions.
+However, in many other situations (TV rights, radio spectrum rights auctions...), the seller does not have any intrinsic value for the item.